cosmos/sdk-tutorials/tutorials/7-cosmjs/5-create-custom.md

 ### For messages

-Messages, sub-types of `Msg`, are assembled into transactions that are then sent to Tendermint.
+Messages, sub-types of `Msg`, are assembled into transactions that are then sent to CometBFT.
 CosmJS types already include types for [transactions](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/tx/v1beta1/tx.ts#L12-L26).
 These are assembled, signed, and sent by the [`SigningStargateClient`](https://github.com/cosmos/cosmjs/blob/fe34588/packages/stargate/src/signingstargateclient.ts#L276-L294) of CosmJS.

 The `Msg` kind also needs to be added to a registry.
 To facilitate that, you should prepare them in a nested array: